Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Me: Were you in Los Angeles?

 Blossom: New York.
 With mama.
-[I later verified this through a magazine article] Look…(goes to a stack of scrapbooks and pulls out a small black one.
-Inside are small Kodak shots from the 1930s.
-Blossom shows me a page of photos from Lake Tahoe)
+(I later verified this through a magazine article) Look…(goes to a stack of scrapbooks and pulls out a small black one.
+Blossom says she took these photos, with small Kodak shots from the 1930s.
+Blossom shows me a page of photos from Lake Tahoe, and this photo below that she took and should be credited for.

 Me: You took those?
 (Blossom nods.
 I notice a picture of Jeanette playing checkers with Jimmy Stewart) She hung out with Jimmy Stewart?
 Why no pictures with Nelson?